pyodide/pyodide/docs/usage/file-system.md

 The default file system used in Pyodide is [MEMFS](https://emscripten.org/docs/api_reference/Filesystem-API.html#memfs), which is a virtual in-memory file system.
 The data stored in MEMFS will be lost when the page is reloaded.

-To prevent that situation, you can mount other types of file systems.
+If you wish for files to persist, you can mount other file systems.
 Other file systems provided by Emscripten are `IDBFS`, `NODEFS`, `PROXYFS`, `WORKERFS`.
 Note that some filesystems can only be used in specific runtime environments.
 See [Emscripten File System API](https://emscripten.org/docs/api_reference/Filesystem-API.html#filesystem-api) for more details.